pippoblu/ocp/README_MitziCom_POC.md

 Ability to deploy a simple app (nodejs-mongo-persistent)

 ## 2.2.
 HA Deployment

--There are three masters working
+   There are three masters working
--There are three etcd instances working
+   There are three etcd instances working
 -There is a load balancer to access the masters
 -There is a load balancer/DNS for both infranodes -There are at least two infranodes